LVMark: Robust Watermark for Latent Video Diffusion Models: Experiments

 \subsection{Evaluation}

 We evaluate three essential aspects of digital watermarking, which exhibit trade-offs: 1) \textit{invisibility}, which is investigated by PSNR, SSIM, and LPIPS~\cite{zhang2018unreasonable} to measure the visual quality of each frame.
-To evaluate the video quality, we report tLP~\cite{chu2020learning} and Fr$\acute{\text{e}}$chet Video Distance~\cite{unterthiner2018towards} to measure the temporal consistency of the watermarked videos.
+To evaluate the video quality, we report tLP~\cite{chu2020learning} and Fr$\acute{\text{e}}$chet Video Distance (FVD)~\cite{unterthiner2018towards} to measure the temporal consistency of the watermarked videos.
 2) \textit{capacity}, which we investigate with 32-bit, 96-bit, and 512-bit messages.
-3) \textit{robustness}, which is categorized into image attack, video attack, and model attack.
-For image attacks, we evaluate Crop (50 \%), Rotation ($\pi / 6$), Gaussian Blur (standard deviation = 1.0), and JPEG Compression (50 \% of the original).
-For video attacks, we evaluate Frame Swap (change 50 \% positions of frames), Frame Average (average of 6 frames), Frame Drop (Drop 50 \% frames), H.264 (crf=24), and the combination of rotation, frame drop, and H.264.
-For model attacks, we evaluate the effects of Gaussian noise injection (\(\sigma=0.05\), applied with 20\% probability), model pruning (with a 10\% probability), and retraining with a randomly assigned message key.
+3) \textit{robustness}, which is categorized into image, video, and model attack.
+For image attacks, we evaluate Resize (50\%), Text Overlay (30px), Crop (50\%), Rotation ($\pi / 6$), Gaussian Blur (standard deviation = 1.0), Gaussian Noise (standard deviation = 0.05), and JPEG Compression (50\% of the original).
+For video attacks, we evaluate Frame Insert (3 frames), Frame Pad (20px), Frame Swap (change 50\% positions of frames), Frame Average (average of 6 frames), Frame Drop (Drop 50\% frames), H.264 (CRF=24), and the combination of rotation, frame drop, and H.264.
+For model attacks, we evaluate the effects of Gaussian noise injection (\(\sigma=0.05\), applied with 20\% probability), pruning (with 10\% probability), and retraining with a randomly assigned message.